Moonchichiii/battleship_project3/README.md

 ## Acknowledgments

-I would like to acknowledge my mentor Mo Shami, for stearing me in right direction.
+I would like to acknowledge my mentor Mo Shami, for staring me in right direction.